Mostafa-Lamloum/Spark-Airflow-RDS-ETL/Python_Scripts/README.md

 * MYSQL
 * AWS RDS DB

+For ease of installation, we include the requirements.txt file for our python environment if needed.

 # File Structure
 * extract_task.py - This script extracts data from a source database and saves it to a CSV file.